Building my Website!

-going over my website's features, and how i built them
+Going over my website's features, and how I built them.

-i went into this project with a few things in mind:
+I went into this project with a few things in mind:

-instead of the classic routing done in things like actix or express, warp represents all routing and transformations as data, within the rust type system.
+Instead of the classic routing done in things like actix or express, warp represents all routing and transformations as data, within the Rust type system.

-what rustc sees my website as
+What `rustc` sees my website as

 compression::internal::WithCompression<impl (Fn(compression::internal::CompressionProps) -> Response<Body>) + std::marker::Copy, warp::filter::recover::Recover<warp::filter::or::Or<warp::filter::or::Or<BoxedFilter<(impl Reply,)>, warp::filter::or::Or<warp::filter::or::Or<warp::filter::and::And<warp::filter::untuple_one::UntupleOne<warp::filter::map::Map<warp::filter::and::And<impl warp::Filter + warp::filter::FilterBase<Extract = (), Error = Infallible> + std::marker::Copy, impl warp::Filter + warp::filter::FilterBase<Extract = (Option<std::net::SocketAddr>,), Error = Infallible> + std::marker::Copy>, {closure@src/routes.rs:17:14: 17:45}>>, warp::filter::then::Then<impl warp::Filter + warp::filter::FilterBase<Extract = (), Error = Rejection> + std::marker::Copy, fn() -> impl Future<Output = impl Reply> {index::page}>>, warp::filter::then::Then<Exact<warp::path::internal::Opaque<&str>>, fn() -> impl Future<Output = impl Reply> {projects::page}>>, warp::filter::and::And<Exact<warp::path::internal::Opaque<&str>>, warp::filter::or::Or<warp::filter::then::Then<impl warp::Filter + warp::filter::FilterBase<Extract = (), Error = Rejection> + std::marker::Copy, fn() -> impl Future<Output = impl Reply> {listing}>, warp::filter::and_then::AndThen<impl warp::Filter + warp::filter::FilterBase<Extract = (String,), Error = Rejection> + std::marker::Copy, fn(String) -> impl Future<Output = Result<impl Reply, Rejection>> {posts::post}>>>>>, warp::filter::then::Then<Exact<warp::path::internal::Opaque<&str>>, fn() -> impl Future<Output = impl Reply> {personal::page}>>, fn(Rejection) -> impl Future<Output = Result<impl Reply, Rejection>> {handle}>>